1910 All-America college football team

-The 1910 College Football All-America team is composed of college football players who were selected as All-Americans for the 1910 college football season.
+The 1910 All-America college football team is composed of college football players who were selected as All-Americans for the 1910 college football season.
 The only selector for the 1910 season who has been recognized as "official" by the National Collegiate Athletic Association (NCAA) is Walter Camp.
 Many other sports writers, newspapers, coaches and others also selected All-America teams in 1910.
 The magazine Leslie's Weekly attempted to develop a consensus All-American by polling 16 football experts and aggregating their votes.
-Others who selected All-Americans in 1911 include The New York Times, The New York Sun, and sports writer Wilton S. Farnsworth of the New York Evening Journal.
+Others who selected All-Americans in 1910 include The New York Times, The New York Sun, and sports writer Wilton S. Farnsworth of the New York Evening Journal.

 The 1910 Harvard Crimson football team compiled a record of 9–0–1 and outscored opponents 161 to 5.
 Harvard allowed only one team to score a point and played Yale to a 0–0 tie.
 A total of eight Harvard players were named first-team All-Americans by at least one selector.
 They are Hamilton Corbett, Robert Fisher, Richard Plimpton Lewis, Robert Gordon McKay, Wayland Minot, Lawrence Dunlap Smith, Percy Wendell, and Lothrop "Ted" Withington.

 Only three players from schools outside of the Ivy League were selected as consensus first-team All-Americans.
 They are Albert Benbrook and Stanfield Wells from Michigan and James Walker of Minnesota.